overwolf/overwolf.github.io/docs/start/sample-app-front-app.md

 ## Front App Functionality

 For demonstration purposes, the Front App is configured for [League of Legends](https://euw.leagueoflegends.com/en-us/).
-The app will function in-game and auto launch by default when launching the game.
+The app will function in-game and auto-launch by default when launching the game.

-The Front Appp Demonstrates:
+The Front App Demonstrates:

 * Layout and User Flow
 * Basic App Navigation